 Juvenile Detention Center

-The Kent County Juvenile Detention Center is a multi-purpose facility designed to provide pre- and post-disposition, safe and secure short-term care and custody for juveniles who cannot be placed in a less restrictive setting and who have violated the law, violated court orders and stipulations of probation, and/or who are waiting court-ordered placement.
+The Kent County Juvenile Detention Center is a secure residential facility designed to provide pre and post disposition, short-term care, and custody for juveniles who cannot be placed in a less restrictive setting.
+These detained youths are either awaiting court-ordered placement, have violated the law, violated court orders, and/or violated the conditions of their probation.
+All youths who are accepted into our residential program have been court ordered.

 The function of Detention is to provide temporary care for youth requiring secure custody pending court study and disposition, or pending transfer to another jurisdiction or agency.
 Detained youth are ones whose offenses are so serious that release would endanger public safety or the welfare of the child.